viccon/sturdyc/README.md

-We have been using this package in production to enhance both the performance and reliability of our services that retrieve data from distributed caches, databases, and APIs.
+We have been using this package in production to enhance both the performance and reliability of our services that retrieve data from distributed caches, databases, and external APIs.
 While the API surface of sturdyc is tiny, it offers extensive configuration options.
-I encourage you to read through this README and experiment with the examples to understand its full capabilities.
+I encourage you to read through this README and experiment with the examples in order to understand its full capabilities.

 Here is a screenshot showing the P95 latency improvements we observed after adding this package in front of a distributed key-value store: